Service Design Project Course 4 ECTS

-Practical implication of a SD tool: Three horizons (3H)
+A practical implication of an SD tool: Three horizons (3H)

 Lecture 3: Frame your project focus Wednesday 27.02.

 At this lecture, Project 1 will present their case analysis and deliver their workshop.
-After that we will play the board planning game called ATLAS game.
+After that, we will play the board planning game called ATLAS game.
 The game enables service designers and professionals to plan service co-development projects and it can be used as a tool for learning about service co-development methods.
-The game permits players to study and discus their own real-life problems in the game stetting, analyze their project's issues and identify appropriate participants and methods.
+The game permits players to study and discuss their own real-life problems in the game setting, analyze their project's issues and identify appropriate participants and methods.

-Practical implication of a SD tool: ATLAS game + Clarifying Priorities & Master Canvas by Peloton
+A practical implication of an SD tool: ATLAS game + Clarifying Priorities & Master Canvas by Peloton

 Lecture 4: Lecture on Ethics Wednesday 06.03.